Master Your Dreams: The 7 Steps of Goal Setting for Success

 Step 3: Write Down Your Goals

-• Visualization: Writing down your goals allows you to visualize them more vividly.
-This vivid visualization is strongly associated with higher success rates in achieving goals
+• Visualization: Writing down your goals allows you to visualize them more vividly – which is linked to goal success.

 What actionable strategies can you do today